Medina County, County Commission

 The Ohio County Commission is the legislature of Medina County, Ohio.
 Located in Medina, Ohio, the commission represents approximately 179,746 people.
-The current President of the Board is Colleen M. Swedyk.
-The Commission currently consists of 3 Republicans.
+The current president of the board is Colleen M. Swedyk.
+The commission currently consists of three Republicans.

-Board Members have 4 year terms, being elected in a staggered fashion every four years; the President of the Board was elected in 2018, whereas the Vice President of the Board and the other member of the Board where elected in 2016.
+Board members have 4-year terms, being elected in a staggered fashion every four years; the president of the board was elected in 2018, whereas the vice president of the board and the other members of the board were elected in 2016.